Sunil-Pradhan/javascript-cheatsheet/README.md

 The Document Object Model (DOM) is a programming API for HTML and XML documents.
 With the HTML DOM, JavaScript can access and change all the elements of an HTML document.

+The DOM model represents a document with a logical tree.

+According to DOM model every HTML-tag is an object, Nested tags are called “children” of the enclosing one.

+All operations on the DOM start with the document object.
+From it can access any node.

 ###### Reference

 - https://www.w3schools.com/js/js_htmldom.asp